 A step up even further from the Plus package is Powwownow’s ‘Premium’ package.
 You will gain unlimited conference call PINs and instant call recording, as well as the welcome messages and choice of numbers included in the Plus package.
 Like with Uberconference, you have to sign up to the paid package to receive unlimited conference calls, a potential drawback for this provider.

 Finally, there is WHYPAY?.
-Here, you don’t have to enter your email address, or indeed any other information, to create your conference call, just visit the home page and hit the Big Green Button, and you’ll receive your personal, secure access PIN and a random eight digit room number.
+Here, you just visit the home page and hit the Big Red Button, and you’ll receive your personal, secure access PIN and a random eight digit room number.
 Also without paying a penny, you get call recording functions, handy calendar attachments so you don’t forget your conference call, and the option to have WHYPAY? send out automatic email invitations including the teleconference details to your chosen participants.

 No sign-up fees and UK landline call prices!